Blog>Cost Guides>Subsidence repair costs

 For a breakdown of each cost, we spoke to the online estimators at My Build Estimate – a professional estimating company monitored by the Royal Institution of Chartered Surveyors (RICS).
 This guide features the estimated subsidence repair costs they provided.

-When putting together this guide and estimating costs we have considered the following:
+When putting together this guide and estimating the cost of repairing subsidence, we have considered the following:

 What is subsidence?